 Morrison is work in progress.
 The group are focusing on cash flow and reinvesting again and again into their pricing proposition.
-Cutting the dividend back further frees up cash flow.
-Last year, pre-dividend the group generated almost £800m of free cash flow, so the scope for paying down the debt is clear.
-The group is also well on the way to releasing £600m from working capital.
+Last year, pre-dividend the group generated almost £800m of free cash flow.
+The group now promises further progress on working capital, having already said they expect a £600m release.

 David Potts' strategic plans for the group make eminent sense; focus on the consumer, regain pricing competitiveness and improve the stores' appeal.
-With the highest percentage of freeholds (85% currently), Morrison has an inherently cash generative model, since less money is paid out in rents.
+With the highest percentage of freeholds (85% currently), Morrison is inherently cash generative, since less money is paid out in rents.

-Commercial income, i.e. volume rebates from suppliers, is currently accounting for all of the group's underlying profit before tax, running at £179m (2014/15: £194m) in the first half.
+Commercial income, i.e. volume rebates from suppliers, accounted for all of the group's underlying profit before tax in the first half.
 Clearly, Morrison needs to reach a position where it is making a profit without having to ask its suppliers for rebates.